-Sometimes in a car or in other jobs, you might have to join two wires together.
-There are different ways to do that and soldering is a common way of joining two wires.
-You get the two wires together and put some solder to connect them.
-However, you might not have access to solder at all times.
-So in this article we will discuss how to connect two wires without soldering.
+Sometimes when wiring a car or in other jobs, you’ll need to join two wires together.
+There are different ways of doing this and soldering is one of the most common.
+You get the two wires together and then solder them to make a good connection.
+However, sometimes you wont have access to a soldering iron.
+In this article, I’ll show you how to connect two wires without soldering.

-One way can be by using ‘crimp connectors’.
+One way of joining wires is by using ‘crimp connectors’.
 Another way is by using the ‘twist method’.
-This article will mainly focus on connecting wires using these two methods.
+This article will focus on connecting wires using these two methods.

 Preparing wires for a good connection?

-Let us first look at how you should prepare the wires for a good connection.
-First remove a part of the covering layer (insulation covering) of both the wires to be connected.
-For that you will need a wire stripper which you can get at a local hardware store.
+Let’s look at how you should prepare the wires for a good connection.
+First, remove a part of the covering layer (insulation covering) from the ends of both the wires being joined.

-Get one where you have the various gauges for stripping and then you also have the part that crimps the connectors.
-It is easy to use and will make the process smooth and easy for you.
-Use the wire stripper and the gauge to strip the wire.
+Fixed pliers have the various gauges for stripping and then you also have the part that crimps the connectors.
+They’re easy to use, have more uses and are slimmer than the adjustable pliers.
+Use the wire stripper gauge to strip the wire.